clawpack/adjoint/paper2_examples/acoustics_2d_example2/README.md

-This code produces Example 3, the first two-dimensional variable coefficient acoustics example, presented in ''Analysis and Performance Evaluation of Adjoint-Guided Adaptive Mesh Refinement Using Clawpack''.
+This code produces Example 2, the two-dimensional variable coefficient acoustics example, presented in ''Analysis and Performance Evaluation of Adjoint-Guided Adaptive Mesh Refinement Using Clawpack''.

 ### Folder Organization
 * **adjoint:**